 This apparent step backward should be mitigated by a Safari browser extension for easy password entry into web forms.
 Unfortunately, Safari 13 no longer supports web extensions, meaning that the browser extension does not work at the present time.

-This is rather disappointing after just paying $15 for an app which is free for Windows, users but we are promised that “a future version of the app will provide a Safari App Extension with equivalent functionality.”
+This is rather disappointing after just paying $15 for an app that is free for Windows, users but we are promised that “a future version of the app will provide a Safari App Extension with equivalent functionality.”

 In fairness to App77, the design notes make it clear that a lot of care was taken to ensure the old Safari 11 and 12 browser extension was secure and that it never exposed passwords to the browser itself.
 We also appreciate the fact that its code was available for inspection (but not modification).